Chenilles-Network/chenilles-network.github.io/whitepaper.md

 First, let us make it clear that using or operating *Chenilles* does not require introducing a new token, and that this is a great advantage.

+*Chenilles* is blockchain-agnostic:
-*Chenilles* is blockchain-agnostic—it can work with any blockchain that has scripts or contracts.
+it can work with any blockchain that has scripts or contracts.
 We are building a layer above existing and future blockchains and side-chains, rather than yet another blockchain or side-chain.
 We can thus connect these blockchains without being impeded